 1. Choose the Right Flooring Material

 While herringbone flooring designs are somewhat flexible, you’ll want to make sure you choose the best possible type of flooring for this project.
 Prefinished engineered hardwood flooring is a smart choice, as it’s relatively easy to install and looks great with no additional stains or finishes required.
 Hardwood flooring is also a great pick, as it will give any room a high-quality sheen that stands the test of time.
-While you can also install some types of floor tiles in a herringbone pattern, this DIY project will focus on engineered wood flooring.
+While you can also install some types of floor tiles, like bamboo vinyl flooring in a herringbone pattern, this DIY project will focus on engineered wood flooring.

 When you order your engineered hardwood flooring, be sure to order a little more than you need.
 That way you’ll have a few extra slats in case of a mishap or a miscalculation.